“Two souls dwell, alas, in my breast’ (Faust I)

 Furthermore, he only uses the term ‘Son of Man’ when making statements about himself as a person.

-An ‘I’ as path and truth could therefore never be the material I of the person of the carpenter and rabbi, i.e. by no means the small I, the survival-centred part of the person in the form of the instinctual soul.
+The ‘I’ as path and truth could therefore not be the material I of the person of the carpenter and rabbi, i.e. by no means the small I, the self-preserving half of the person in the form of the instinctive soul.
 It had to be the divine soul in him, the other part, the immaterial, the mighty high I from Ex.
 3, in which God names himself. (‘I am who I am’), the Christ in man.
 (It is that instance, the inner voice, which the Quakers call the ‘Inner Light’).
-The Nazarene thus refers his utterances at one time to the material part of his soul, at another time to his divine part; he often does not emphasise – see above for exceptions – whether he is referring to the ‘lower’ part of his soul or the ‘upper’ part.
-It therefore sometimes takes a closer look to recognise the half of his identity that is meant, as can be seen in his statement on ‘way, truth and life’.
+The Nazarene thus refers his utterances at one time to the material part of his soul, at another time to his divine part; he does not emphasise – exceptions see above – whether he means the ‘lower’ part of his soul or the ‘upper’ part.

 ‘The kingdom of God is within you.’